 We know what employers want!

-What are you going to do with a major in Women's and Gender Studies (WGS)?
+Wondering what you can do with a degree in Women's and Gender Studies (WGS)?

-In sum, there are many ways you can utilize a WGS degree after graduation.
-Some of our majors have received Fulbright awards to study injustice in different regions and countries around the world; participated in policymaking and decisions in agencies that work on women’s and queer rights; and brought a social justice perspective to their work, helping to drive important changes in organizational practices and policies.
+In sum, there are many ways you can utilize a WGS degree and/or a PJS degree after graduation.
+Some of our majors have received Fulbright awards to study injustice in different regions and countries around the world; participated in policymaking and decisions in agencies that work on women’s, queer, trans, and marginalized communities’ rights; and brought a social justice perspective to their work, helping to drive important changes in organizational practices and policies.